 Stuff happens.
 No judgement.
 That's my actual guitar in the picture.
 No, for real.
 I'll show ya...

-Most jobs (like setups and small repairs) are in the "fast track" which is 2-3 weeks.
+Jobs that need just one trip to the bench are in the "fast track" which is 2-3 weeks.

-Complicated projects are handled in order of arrival – plan for 30-60 days in most cases.
+Multi-step projects are handled in order of arrival – plan for 30-60 days in most cases.

 I'm located in Colchester, Vermont – specifically Mallets Bay, just above the New North End of Burlington.